ICRAR/dlg_paletteGen/docs/Concept.md

 For dedicated DALiuGE components it is possible to use [custom doxygen tagging](https://daliuge.readthedocs.io/en/latest/development/app_development/eagle_app_integration.html#component-doxygen-markup-guide) to inform the tool.

 ### Module inspection palette generation
 The second mode is to work off almost any installed python module directly.
-In most cases this will provide a more acurate reflection of the package to be treated.
-This is exclusively using the `DALiuGE` python function wrapper class mentioned above and does not require to write or change any code at all.
-If the code can be run in you python environment, `DALiuGE` can use it as well!
-Palette generation for packages even as big as the whole of [astropy](https://www.astropy.org) or [numpy](https://numpy.org) takes only a few seconds, but generates very big palettes with thousands of components.
+This is extremely powerful and totally generic: If the code can be run in you python environment, `DALiuGE` can use it as well!
+In most cases it will provide a more acurate reflection of the package to be treated and does not require to write any special code or change any code at all.
+Palette generation for packages even as big as the whole of [astropy](https://www.astropy.org) or [numpy](https://numpy.org) takes only a few seconds, but generates very big palettes with thousands of components, or alternatively, a whole set of sub-module level palettes, when using the `-S` (`--split`) command line switch.

 ## Component types
 The tool supports components derived from a number of Python types: